AdobeDocs/cc-libraries-api/src/pages/integrate/guides/getting-data/index.md

 }
 ```

-The `libraries` array contains a JSON object full of metadata related to each of your user's CC Libraries.
+The `libraries` array contains a JSON object full of metadata related to each of your user's Libraries.
 Each object in this array will have a unique `id` property for that specific library:

 ```
 {